 Tungsten filament lamp

 Using a tungsten filament lamp for calibration the error may be significant, because of the low colour temperature and the infrared light.
-Therefore a calibration factor should be applied to account for spectral differences
+Therefore a calibration factor should be applied to account for spectral differences.

 The spectrum of the lamp can be improved by the use of an infrared blocking filter and a conversion filter to achieve artificial light in compliance with standard D55 or D65.

-The tungsten filament lamp can be a typical 100 W, inside frosted, incandescence light bulb that is normally used in the residential lighting.
+The tungsten filament lamp can be a typical 100 W, inside frosted, incandescent light bulb that is normally used in the residential lighting.
 When used without filter it is rated at about 90 cd and burns at approximately 2900 K. The preferred lamp is a halogen lamp with a higher colour temperature of approximately 3100 K.

 The light source may be connected to a variable power supply to vary the intensity slightly.
 To avoid a large change in spectral output, the lamp should be driven near the nominal voltage and current.